adireddy/fluid/README.md

 ![fluid logo](https://raw.githubusercontent.com/adireddy/fluid/master/logo.png)

-Experimental high level API using pixi.js for JS target and OpenFL for native and flash targets for my personal use.
+Experimental haxe high level API using pixi.js for Javascript target and OpenFL for native and flash targets for my personal use.